sarvex/magisk-files/docs/faq.md

 - It is not recommended, you should uninstall it.
 If not, don't complain me about crashing.
 MagiskHide should be enough.
 - If you really want to use Shxxxxo, then uninstall Magisk Delta and use Official Magisk ¯\_(ツ)_/¯

+### Enable SuList causes root loss.
+How to fix?

+- Make sure `logcat` is working.
+SuList rely on output of `logcat` to works.
+If `logcat` is disabled, it will no longer be able to detect any new process and `su` will not be mounted.
+- Try enabling `logd` if it is disabled by ROM.
+It can be enabled by using this command `start logd` in Terminal Emulator.
+- Uninstall any bad modules that try to disable `logd`.
+- Increase buffer size of logcat to 16M.
+You can use this command `logcat -G 16M` in Terminal Emulator.
+- Some ROMs has abnormal `logcat`, please try using another ROM.